damianhakert/damianhakert.github.io/source/posts/2016-10-12-gitlab-8-dot-12-dot-6-released.html.md

 date: 2016-10-12 00:0
 ---

-Today we are releasing versions 8.12.6 for GitLab Community Edition (CE) and Enterprise Edition (EE).
+Today we are releasing version 8.12.6 for GitLab Community Edition (CE) and Enterprise Edition (EE).

 Version 8.12.6 contains a fix for the mail_room package not being included in